Dating Advice

 An avoidant man does not sit with your discomfort.

-He turns the conversation back to something you did that justified his behavior or he goes completely silent.
+He turns the conversation back to something you did that justified his behavior, or he goes completely silent.

 He might even apologize quickly just to close the conversation without actually engaging with it.